 (e) As an alternative, any environmental response plan or other plan which has been prepared to meet the requirements of another law or regulation, either state or federal, which contains the information required by this regulation may be accepted by the secretary.

-(Authorized by and implementing K.S.A.
-1989 Supp.
-2-1227; effective Jan.
-14, 1991.)
+K.A.R.
 4-4-923.
 Existing storage tanks which have a capacity of 100,000 gallons or more. (a) Liquid fertilizer storage containers with a capacity of 100,000 gallons or more shall be located within an approved secondary containment area designed to allow the containment and recovery of any discharged fertilizer material.